nspyre-org/nspyre/docs/contributing.rst

    So for NSpyre, if you call ``git clone https://github.com/[username]/nspyre.git`` inside SourceCode, you will get a new directory called nspyre, containing your repo.

 You can *pull* a branch you are working on from the github repo to get the most up-to-date copy locally, pull one branch into another to take certain *commits*, or pull in the reverse direction to bring your updates into the main repo.

-(As this is a GitHub specific step and not a git step, it can’t be completed with the git tool.
-However, checkout the **hub command line tool** for this and other useful extensions of the git tool https://hub.github.com).

 .. _Code Style: